How to Track Form Submissions Without Google Analytics

 What's wrong with GA4 form tracking

-GA4 has a built-in feature called Enhanced Measurement that includes "Form interactions" tracking.
-When you hear that GA4 tracks forms automatically, this is what people are referring to.
-It fires two events: form_start (when someone clicks into a form field) and form_submit (when a form is submitted).
+GA4 has a feature called Enhanced Measurement, and inside it sits "Form interactions" tracking.
+That's the thing people mean when they say GA4 tracks forms on its own.
+It fires two events: form_start when someone clicks into a field, and form_submit when a form is sent.

-In theory, this sounds useful.
-In practice, it is the least accurate Enhanced Measurement feature, and most analytics professionals recommend disabling it entirely.
+On paper it sounds fine.
+In practice it is the least accurate Enhanced Measurement feature, and most analytics people tell you to turn it off.

 AJAX forms are invisible.
-GA4 listens for the browser's native submit event on <form> elements.
-But most modern websites, especially anything built with React, Vue, Angular, or WordPress form plugins, submit forms via JavaScript (fetch() or XMLHttpRequest) without triggering that native event.
+GA4 waits for the browser's native submit event on a <form>.
+But most sites built with React, Vue, Angular, or a WordPress form plugin send forms through JavaScript (fetch() or XMLHttpRequest) and never fire that native event.
 The page doesn't reload.
-GA4 never sees the submission.
-If your forms show a "thank you" message on the same page instead of redirecting, GA4 is almost certainly missing them.
+So GA4 never sees the submission.
+If your form shows a "thank you" message on the same page instead of redirecting, GA4 is almost certainly missing it.

 It can't tell your forms apart.
-The form_id and form_name parameters come from the HTML id and name attributes on the <form> element.
-Most forms don't have these attributes set.
-So GA4 records generic form_submit events with empty identifiers.
-You see "42 form submissions" in your report but have no idea if they came from your contact form, your newsletter signup, or your site search bar.
+The form_id and form_name parameters are read from the HTML id and name attributes on the <form>.
+Most forms don't have those attributes.
+So GA4 logs generic form_submit events with blank identifiers.
+You see "42 form submissions" and have no idea whether they came from your contact form, your newsletter signup, or your search bar.

 Search bars count as form submissions.
 If your search bar is wrapped in a <form> element (most are), every search query triggers a form_submit event.
 GA4 has no way to distinguish a search from a real form submission.